Kenny477/ucla-swap/README.md

 1. Enter the backend root directory (/server)
 2. Run `npm install` to install all dependencies
 3. Run `npm run dev` to start the backend NestJS server in development mode
-    1. Note: This is an alias of the default npm script for the dev server `npm run start:dev`
+    1. Note: This also starts the development Docker container for the SQL database.
+    2. To run each part separately use:
+        1. `npm run start:dev` to start the NestJS server
+        2. `npm run docker:run` to start the SQL Docker container (which is an alias of `docker-compose up -f docker.compose.yml -d`).
 4. The backend should be running on [localhost:4000](http://localhost:4000)

 #### Useful Commands for Backend Development